 The contribution of Waterink's Christian philosophy of education is well summed up by Cho in the two following points to which I fully agree (Cho, 2013: 77-78).
 To begin with, he tried to build the academic identity and systematic constitution of Christian education based on a neo-Calvinistic worldview and actively used modern empirical research for the sake of making some practical ways to enhance the efficiency of education.
 In this way, he widened the horizon of research of Christian education.
-Secondly, also by stressing the absolute necessity of family education and the responsibilities of parents for their children's education.
+Secondly, also by stressing the absolute necessity of family education and the responsibilities of parents for their children's education at Christian private schools, he set the right relationship between family and Christian school education.
 Therefore, his argument fully reveals what is necessary in today's Christian community.
-The philosophy of education at the same time in order to provide good human resources who can make a strong impact on the whole society through this education.
-In other words, pupils should be equipped to be the men of God, being able to do good works in order to realize the ideal of Christian education, namely, integrating true piety and science and the formation of Christian education, namely, 1995: 77).
+The philosophy of education of these neo-Calvinists has developed the philosophy of Calvinists, emphasizing both family and school education at the same time in order to provide good human resources who can make a strong impact on the whole society through this education.
+In other words, pupils should be equipped to be the men of God, being able to do good works in order to realize the ideal of Christian education, namely, integrating true piety and science and the formation of Christian culture (Kruithof, 1990: 228, Golverdingen, 1995: 77).